rjsears/chia_plot_manager/README.md

                             from the last time is was run until now, hence why you should only run this once per 24 hours.

+-off or --offline_hdd       This takes a drive as it's input (for example  drive6) and
+                            "offlines" it so that no more plots will get written to it.
+                            You must --on or --online_hdd the drive for it to be used again.
+Useful if the drive is failing and needs to be replaced.
+                            You cannot "offline a drive that is not mounted.

+-on or --online_hdd         This takes a drive as it's input (for example  drive6) and
+                            "onlines" it so that plots will get written to it.
+This option will be UNAVAILABLE if there are no drives that have been offlined!

 USAGE:

 optional arguments:
   -h, --help            show this help message and exit -v, --version         show program's version number and exit -dr, --daily_report   Run the ChiaPlot Daily Email Report and exit -ct, --check_temps    Return a list of drives and their temperatures and exit -pr, --plot_report    Return the total # of plots on the system and total you can add and exit -ud, --update_daily   Updates 24 hour plot count.
-USE WITH CAUTION, USE WITH CRONTAB
+USE WITH CAUTION, USE WITH CRONTAB -off OFFLINE_HDD, --offline_hdd OFFLINE_HDD.
+Offline a specific drive.
+Use drive number: drive6

   ```
 <br><br>
 <b> -dr    --drive_report</b><br>